Geberit In-Wall Carrier Review

 A good place to start is Amazon Home Services.
 They have pretty decent reviews over there.
 Otherwise, you may have to hunt down a local contractor who has the expertise and experience with installing wall-hung toilets.

 The Ground Is Real

 As a matter of fact, 880 lbs is a lot of weight.
-But still, it is a limit as oppose to a floor mounted crapper on solid ground.
+But still, it is a limit as opposed to a floor-mounted crapper on solid ground.
 Period.

-Did you just change your mind after learning the disadvantages about wall hung toilets?
+Did you just change your mind after learning the disadvantages of wall hung toilets?